Githbhatia/Streamlit_ReadV2/README.md

 6/13/2025 Improved map - included marker for epicenter and location of station.
 Added sliders for elevation and azimuth angles for animation.

+7/1/2025 Revised as v2c files dont seem to have consistent names.

 Try out at https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/